-What Happened to Jennifer Dulos: A Missing Mom, Murder Charges and a Search That Captivated the Nation - E!
+How the Disappearance of Connecticut Mom Jennifer Dulos Turned Into a Murder Case - E!
 Online

 A few weeks later, Fotis' attorney Norm Pattis introduced the Gone Girl theory, suggesting that Jennifer could have staged her own disappearance.
 He also floated a "revenge suicide" theory in court, citing "evidence of an alarming number of medical tests she endured just prior to her disappearance."

-"Jennifer is not here to protect her children, and these false and irresponsible allegations hurt the children now and into the future," the Faber family spokesperson Carrie Luft said.
+Faber family spokesperson Carrie Luft said in response, "Jennifer is not here to protect her children, and these false and irresponsible allegations hurt the children now and into the future."

 The case—rich, attractive, white mom with a picture-perfect family disappears—naturally attracted national attention from the beginning.
 So much so that Gillian Flynn was asked about it after Fotis' lawyer compared the scenario to Gone Girl.